 Reporting the QST

-If you are required to report the GST/HST to the Canada Revenue Agency, do not take into account the instructions for reporting the QST.
+If you are required to report the GST/HST to the Canada Revenue Agency, only take into account the instructions for reporting the QST.

 If you are registered under the specified QST system, you must follow the rules below when reporting and remitting the QST that you collect or that becomes payable during each of your reporting periods.